P1sec/QCSuper/README.md

 On Windows, you will need to download and install your phone's USB drivers from your phone model.
 There is no generic way, search for your phone's model + "USB driver" or "ADB drive" on Google for instructions.

-Then, you need to ensure that your you can read your device using `adb`.
+Then, you need to ensure that you can read your device using `adb`.
 You can find a tutorial on how to download and setup `adb` [here](https://www.xda-developers.com/install-adb-windows-macos-linux/).
-The `adb shell` command mush display a prompt to continue.
+The `adb shell` command must display a prompt to continue.

 Then, follow these links on order to: